I’m often called to help folks with hacked websites, and later asked the question, “How can I improve the performance of my website (WordPress blog)?”

 Let’s start with your wp-config.php file.
 The wp-config.php file contains your WordPress blogs settings.
 This one file governs how your website interacts with your website’s database (where your post content lives).

 Ok, maybe you have not yet experienced this specific error, though an error like this may appear when a plugin begins using up all of the memory allocated to your website.
-To help prevent this error from occurring, and/or give your site a bit more than the default memory allowance, add this to the bottom of your wp-config.php page (see image at right):*
+To help prevent this error from occurring, and/or give your site a bit more than the default memory allowance, add this to the top of your wp-config.php page (see image at right):*

 About that wp-cron.php